Standards and Certification Regulations

 The 2015 Edition Health IT Certification Criteria (2015 Edition) proposed rule serves as a key component in ONC’s commitment to establishing an interoperable nationwide health information infrastructure.
 The 2015 Edition proposed rule builds on the foundation established with the 2011 and 2014 Editions, and incorporates changes designed to foster innovation, open new market opportunities, and provide more choices to the care community when it comes to electronic health information exchange.
 The proposed rule is open for public comment from March 30 until May 29, 2015.

 *Note: This document is a courtesy copy and is not an official version of the proposed rule.
-Please refer to the official version of the proposed rule when it publishes in the Federal Register.
+Please refer to the official version of the proposed rule available in the Federal Register.

 2014 Edition Release 2